 Vehicle data expert Cartell.ie latest research reveals that there has seen a drop in overall levels of used car finance in the Irish automotive market.
 Generally speaking, this is likely attributable to the pandemic and a Post-Brexit environment.
-From a sample of over 5,906 vehicles offered for sale and checked via the Cartell.ie website in the first 6 months of 2021, the figures show that while 34 percent of three-year-old vehicles are offered for sale with finance outstanding this value has actually dropped year-over-year from 42 per cent for the first 6 months last year.
+From a sample of over 5,906 vehicles offered for sale and checked via the Cartell.ie website in the first 6 months of 2021, the figures for car finance Ireland data show that while 34 percent of three-year-old vehicles are offered for sale with finance outstanding this value has actually dropped year-over-year from 42 per cent for the first 6 months last year.

 Likewise in the case of one-year-old vehicles (2020) the levels of vehicles offered for sale with finance outstanding is 28%.
 This means there is still a one-in-four chance of a one-year-old vehicle being offered for sale with finance outstanding but the overall level has dropped from 37% last year.

 Similarly in the case of two-year-old vehicles checked last year (2018) there was a 38% chance of a vehicle from that year being offered for sale with finance outstanding based on checks on Cartell.ie in the year gone by, but, similar to one-year-old and three-year-old cars the level has dropped – to 32% this year.